Learning Hidden Markov Models When the Locations of Missing Observations are Unknown: Conclusion

 \section{Conclusion}

 This study addresses the challenge of reconstructing hidden Markov models from ordered trajectories with missing observations at unknown locations, which is a common issue in fields such as computational biology.
-A novel and general approach was proposed, which overcomes many of the limitations of existing methods and opens the way for new applications.
-Additionally, the approach addresses the non-ignorable missing observations setting, which is less commonly addressed in literature.
-Through evaluations, the robustness of the algorithms to different misspecifications was demonstrated.
-Two notable results were presented: 1) the reconstruction performances are comparable to those of known missing locations, even when accounting for the non-ignorable case, and 2) partially known omitting probabilities can be inferred from data.
-Further improvement is possible by incorporating prior knowledge of the latent process structure into the Bayesian framework and by using specialized omitting process tailored to specific problems.
+A novel and general approach was proposed, based on Gibbs sampler, which overcomes many of the limitations of existing methods and opens the way for new applications.
+Additionally, the approach addresses the non-ignorable missing observations setting .
+Moreover, the robustness of the algorithms to different misspecifications was demonstrated.
+Two notable results were presented: 1) the reconstruction performances are comparable to the performance of algorithms that use known missing locations, even in the non-ignorable case, and 2) partially known omission probabilities can be inferred from data.
+As future work, further improvement is possible by incorporating prior knowledge of the latent process structure into the Bayesian framework and by using specialized omitting process tailored to specific problems.